AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 | ![apparatus for testing length of filter shelves](images/one_inch_outlet.jpg) |
 |:--:|
 | *Figure 2.
 Second experimental apparatus with 1" diameter filter and 3/4" outlet tube.
 Influent water comes in through the bottom and out through the angled outlet and the top.* |

-### 1" diameter "filter" and 1/8" outlet.
-  -Using an angle of 45 degrees (because most efficient use of space)
-1. First a mock filter was constructed using a 1" clear PVC pipe; in this pipe an angle hole was drilled at 45 degrees from the vertical around 5 inches from the top of the pipe.
-Into this hole, a small length of 1/8" tubing cut on one end to an angle of 45 degrees was inserted and glued.
-See Figure 1 for an image of the apparatus.

-2. Dry sand was poured from the top into the apparatus to if dry sand would move up the outlet tube when the sand level was two inches above the angled outlet.
-It did not.
-3. An additional 500g of sand were poured in increments of 100g, this corresponded with an additional height of about 1.5ft in the 1" pipe.
-At no point did dry sand enter into the outlet tube.
-4. Water was then slowly added into original amount of sand, during this process water carried sand into the first inch of the outlet tube.
-5. Pumps were checked for proper flow rate to get proper water velocity in the outlet tube as corresponding to the outlet diameter and speed required for backwash and operation speed.
-The body of the filter was moving at a speed required for backwash and the outlet pull was at the speed required during operation as that should be the maximum velocity experienced in the filter shelves.
-6. water pumped through the now, very wet sand.
-Sand was moved 3 inches up the length of the outlet tube.
-Preferential flow paths were observed as the apparatus was tilted.
-###  1" "filter" and .75" outlet
-1. originally, the plan had been to use 1" and 1" but fabrication of the experimental apparatus was extraordinarily challenging, so the outlet tube dimension was changed to reflect what was possible to construct.
-    b. welded a .75" inched clear PVC tube to a new 1" diameter tube. ...
-    c. add dry sand.
-    d. fill with water.
-    e. pump water though outlet at new relevant speed

 Explain the techniques you have used to acquire additional data and insights.
 Reserve fine detail for the Manual at the end of the report, but use this section to give an overview with enough detail for the reader to understand your Results and Analysis.
 Describe your apparatus, and have a justification for every decision you made and every parameter you chose in the design of the apparatus.
 Be especially careful to detail the conditions your experiments were conducted under, as this information is especially important for interpreting your results